 AIPM is the professional accreditation in Australia – which can be explored as a student, affiliate membership – with the onus on the student to continue to gain experience to move to a full membership.
 It does take certain level of experience and continuous learning/certifications/professional development, post the degree and five years’ work experience to be able to attain an associate or full membership.
 Our understanding currently is that many organisations/work places are willing to support continuous learning today – for graduates to attain full memberships, while gaining work experience.
 Another option is the PMI (global- also has a Melbourne Chapter) offers student memberships – which is also recognised globally.
 The student membership can be offered, however, again the onus to continue gaining experience to next level and further certifications are left to students after graduation.
 The School may offer further training and units for accreditation in a Masters level degree, following the review of our Masters programs.

-* Waterfront students will be required to undertake one unit in online or off campus mode.
+* Waterfront (Geelong) students will be required to undertake one unit in Cloud (online) mode.